Syrian Interim Government

-The Syrian Interim Government (SIG) is an alternative government in Syria, formed by the umbrella opposition group, the National Coalition for Syrian Revolutionary and Opposition Forces.
-The interim government indirectly controls some areas of the country and claims to be the sole legitimate government on behalf of the Syrian opposition in defiance of the Council of Ministers of the Syrian Arab Republic.
-The interim government's headquarters in Syria are located in the city of Azaz in Aleppo Governorate.
+The Syrian Interim Government (Arabic: الحكومة السورية المؤقتة; Ḥukūmat as-Sūriyya al-Muwaqqata) was a government-in-exile and later a quasi-state in Syria formed on 18 March 2013 by the National Coalition of Syrian Revolutionary and Opposition Forces (Syrian National Coalition, SNC), an umbrella opposition group, during the Syrian civil war.
+The Syrian Interim Government constituted a separate administration in the Turkish-controlled territories in northern Syria and had partial authority there.
+The interim government's headquarters in Syria were located in the city of Azaz in Aleppo Governorate.
+While responsible to the Syrian National Coalition, the SIG was closely aligned with Turkey.
+The SIG's armed forces were the SNA.

+After the fall of the Assad regime in December 2024, the SIG coexisted for a short period of time with the Syrian caretaker government headed by Mohammed al-Bashir in Damascus, while the SNC expressed its support for the caretaker government and called for the formation of a government that would be "inclusive of everyone."
+On 30 January 2025, the SIG officially "placed itself at the disposal" of the caretaker government, which began deploying its forces across former SIG territory in early February 2025.

 History

 At a conference held in Istanbul on 19 March 2013, the Syrian National Coalition (SNC) elected Ghassan Hitto as prime minister of a Syrian interim government.
 Hitto announced that a technical government would be formed led by 10 to 12 ministers, with the minister of defence to be chosen by the Free Syrian Army.
 At first, the SIG was "based in exile and lack[ed] an organizational base inside Syria."
 It was intended that the new ministries would not be placed in a single location but distributed in regions under the control of the Syrian opposition.

 A Christian, a Kurd and a woman were part of the first cabinet; Ahmad Ramadan of the SNC stated that the cabinet was appointed on a meritocratic basis.
 The Assyrian component of the National Coalition said that they were not given any attention in the selection of the cabinet.
 Its General Assembly has an administrative function.
 The first interim cabinet was dissolved in July 2014.
 A new cabinet was formed in October 2014.

 The SIG has been the primary civilian authority throughout most of Syria's opposition-held areas.
 Its system of administrative local councils operate services such as schools and hospitals in these areas.
 In December 2015, the SIG founded the Free Aleppo University (FAU), as an alternative to government-run universities; an estimated 7,000 students were enrolled in FAU in early 2018, with campuses in opposition-held territory across five provinces.
 In January 2018, the SIG moved the University's administration from Idlib to the west Aleppo town of Bashqateen.
 In late September 2016, the Syrian interim government minister for local administration was among a dozen people killed by an ISIL suicide bomber in the southern city of Inkhil.